6-Day Summer Guided Tour Package to North Iceland

 Another way to get close to the animals of North Iceland is to take a horseback riding tour through the rural landscapes just outside Akureyri.
-Not only will this expose you to magnificent nature, but will let you get personal with the diminutive but friendly Icelandic horse.
+Not only will this expose you to magnificent nature, but it will let you get personal with the diminutive but friendly Icelandic horse.

-Those with a curiosity about the country’s microbrewery culture could instead opt into a trip to the beer spa.
-Here, you can bathe in hot tubs of young beer, which is both unusually relaxing and beneficial for the skin.
+Those with a curiosity about the country's microbrewery culture could instead opt into a trip to the beer spa.
+Here, you can bathe in hot tubs of young beer, which is unusually relaxing and beneficial for the skin.
 Adults can elevate their experience by enjoying a cold one in hand.

 Finally, you could opt to take another domestic flight, soaring above the Arctic Circle and visiting the far-flung Icelandic island of Grimsey.
-This is a place of magical, remote beauty, and it is a unique honour to have your passport stamped with proof that you made it to this northern reach.
+This is a place of magical, remote beauty, and it is a unique honor to have your passport stamped with proof that you made it to this northern reach.

 After an action-packed day, you'll retire in a hotel in Akureyri, which will be your base for the next three nights.

 Day 3 - Lake Myvatn